UstadMobile/UstadMobile/INSTALL.md

 On Windows:
 * Download [FFMPEG Windows Build](https://www.gyan.dev/ffmpeg/builds/)
 * Copy the binaries to the working directory (e.g. the same directory where ustad-server-all.jar is)
-* Alternatively, place the ffmpeg binaries anywhere you wish, then set the path in application.conf (see section below)
+* Alternatively, place the ffmpeg binaries anywhere you wish, then set the path in ustad-server.conf (see section below)